jadeforrest/rails-nginx-passenger-ubuntu/README.markdown

 ============================

-Adopted notes on setting up a simple production server with ubuntu, nginx, passenger, mongodb, on rails 3.
+Adopted notes on setting up a simple production server with ubuntu, passenger, mongodb, on rails 3.

 Update and upgrade the system
 -------------------------------